jxxcarlson/elm-notebook/README.md

 The project is still in its infancy, and still in an exploratory phase, with first commit on June 20, 2023.
 I welcome comments and suggestions.

+**Note.** For people who have made notebooks using [livebook.lamdera.app](https://livebook.lamdera.app), in a day or two I will have a tool for exporting and importing notebooks.
+You will be able to use this tool to transfer notebooks between apps (or accounts).